tonomb/batu-energy/README.md

 ## **Notes**

 - The API returns hourly PML prices within the specified date range
 - Dates must be in YYYY-MM-DD HH:mm:ss format
 - The maximum date range that can be queried may be limited
 - All times are assumed to be in the local timezone of the load zone
 - Results are ordered by timestamp in ascending order

-Puedes consultar todas las LoadZoneIDs en la columna “Zona de Carga” de este archivo.
+Puedes consultar todas las LoadZoneIDs en la columna "Zona de Carga" de este archivo.

 ## Parámetros del Sistema de Almacenamiento